cositools/cosi-setup/README.md

 ### Linux

-We recommend to stick with long(ish)-term support versions such as Ubuntu LTE.
+We strongly recommend to stick with long(ish)-term support versions such as Ubuntu LTE.

 #### Ubuntu & derivatives